jonlpersson/ed-latimore/site/_posts/2022-06-03-gorilla-mode-review.md

 If you want a little more bang for your buck, you can also try Gorilla Mode Nitric.

 This is Gorilla Mind's latest stimulant-free pre-workout.
-It's got a few extra ingredients that give it an extra kick.&nbsp;It also carries a higher price tag of $59 per container compared to Gorilla Mode's $49 price tag.
+It's got a few extra ingredients that give it an extra kick.
+It also carries a higher price tag of $59 per container compared to Gorilla Mode's $49 price tag.

 When you look at the ingredients and feel the effect, you really notice where that $10 goes.&nbsp;